 The former founder of SiriusXM, Martine knew all about moonshots.
 The latest moonshot in her life was to save her daughter, who was suffering from a rare lung disorder known as pulmonary hypertension, a condition with a near 100% mortality rate.

 Ultimately, Martine did find her daughter’s cure.
-And in the process, she built an extraordinary biotech innovation company (UTHR: United Therapeutics), transformed the field of medicine, and will soon transform the entire organ transplant industry.
+And in the process, she built an extraordinary and innovating biotech company (UTHR: United Therapeutics), transformed the field of medicine, and will soon transform the entire organ transplant industry.

 Let’s dive in…